StampDutyBack logoStampDutyBack

 • They are transparent about their fee structure before you sign

-• They are members of a recognised body (CIOT, ATT, Law Society) or a regulated solicitor firm
+• They are members of a recognised body (CIOT, ICAEW, ACCA, or the SRA)

 • They give you a cooling-off period